What is the best bearing for combined loads?

 4.1.3 Combined loads

-Axial load capacity of a bearing depends on the angle of contact.
-The larger the angle, the larger the axial load bearing capacity of the bearing.
-Larger axial clearance in single row ball bearings increases their load bearing capacity.
-Single and double-row angular contact ball bearings or tapered roller bearings are best for capturing combined loads (fig. 4.3a).
-Combined loads can also be borne by double-row spherical-roller bearings, thrust ball angular-contact bearings, and to a limited extent, also spherical-roller thrust bearings.
-Self-aligning ball bearings, NJ, NUP, or NJ roller-contact bearings and NU bearings with HJ attachment rings (fig. 4.3b) can be used for combined loads with a relatively small axial component.
+Combined loads consist of radial and axial loads acting simultaneously.
+The axial load capacity of a bearing is influenced by the angle of contact; a larger angle permits greater axial load capacity.
+Increasing the axial clearance in single row ball bearings enhances their load-bearing capabilities.
+Single and double-row angular contact ball bearings, as well as tapered roller bearings, are optimal choices for accommodating combined loads (fig. 4.3a).
+Additionally, double-row spherical roller bearings, thrust ball angular contact bearings, and to some extent, spherical roller thrust bearings can support combined loads.
+When the axial component of the load is relatively small, self-aligning ball bearings, along with NJ, NUP or NJ roller contact bearings, and NU bearings with HJ attachment rings (fig. 4.3b), can be employed for combined load applications.

 Fig. 4.3a